mxre/sealkey/README.md

    Keys are created in kernel, the kernel module `trusted.ko` must be loaded.
 Keys can be inspected using the `keyctl` utility.
  - The *bootloader* section contains information on the configuration of the bootloader.
    Currently only *systemd-boot* is supported.
-The key *entry* is mandatory, it is used to read the used kernel image, initrd and kernel commandline.
+The key *entry* is used to read the used kernel image, initrd and kernel commandline.
+The keys are optional.
+If not used, the special values `$linux` and `entry-cmdline` can't be used. `esp` is required, or a default (`/boot`) is used.
  - The *pcrlock* section lists PCRs for sealing the key, the following types are recognized:
    - *pcr* read the PCR from the Firmware and use it for sealing, this type supports the optional key *value* that allows to set a SHA-1 hash directly in the configuration file.